sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_team.md

 In addition to all arguments above, the following attributes are exported:

+* `default_team` - (Optional) Mark team as default team.
+Users with no designated team will be added to this team by default.

 ### IBM Cloud Monitoring arguments

 * `enable_ibm_platform_metrics` - (Optional) Enable platform metrics on IBM Cloud Monitoring.